skannan-maf/optimization-suite-docker/README.md

 Cheers!

-# Not published in Docker-hub
+# Building from sources (2 hrs mininum)

-I have not published the image in docker-hub.
+I have not published the image on docker-hub.
 So you will need to clone the Github repo and build it.
 Building this can take 2 hours or more depending on your setup.

 Install "Docker desktop" in your machine